jbranso/.emacs.d/README.md

 * evil-dvorak-mode (My own mode that restructures vim's keybindings to work bettor for a dvorak keyboard layout).
 * helm (because ido is not nearly as cool).
 * projectile (which I'm still trying to learn how to use, and it currently broken).
+* GGtags, which let you tag function, property, and macro definitions, then quickly open the file containing the definition
+* EMMS.
+Play and stream music via emacs, which is pretty awesome.
+Though currently the sound needs work.
+* emmet mode, which lets you write html blazingly fast.
+* auto-complete, which gives you suggestions to complete your current unfinished word.
+* yasnippet, which lets you expand abbreviations into predefined snippets.
 Flycheck is used to immediately highlight syntax errors in Javascript.

 ## Requirements